berkayyalcn21/FMSS-TravelApp/README.md

 - Search Page: You can search for hotels and flights on the search page.
 You can go to the detail page from the search result.
 - Bookmarks Page: From this page, you can view our favorites and access the detail page.
 - Details Page: You can view the details of the values from the API and add or delete them to favorites.
+- If you get an error when you download the application, you can download the library and refresh its files
+- You can download and run the project

 #### Screens